 - Peoria, AZ – Native American Reservation Ministries, WGM

 - Golden, MO – Kids Across America

-- New York City, NJ – Urban Ministries, New Hope Intl
+- New York City, NY – Urban Ministries, New Hope Intl

-- South Dakota – Native American Reservation Ministries, Salvation Army
+- South Dakota – Native American Reservation Ministries, The Salvation Army

 - AU Travel Courses:

 - Chicago, IL; Atlanta, GA – SW293 Urban Ministries/Social Justice, AU Social Work